stuartraetaylor/curios/README.md

   * Jena Fuseki 1.0.0+ - http://jena.apache.org/documentation/serving_data/

 ### Required modules, stable releases:
-The *CURIOS: Linked Data CMS* module has been tested with the following stable releases.
-It may also work with newer releases originating from the same branch -- **drush** should download these automatically when the module is enabled.
+The module has been tested with the following stable releases.
+It may also work with newer releases originating from the same branch -- **drush** should install these dependencies automatically when the module is enabled.

   Module Name | Release  Download
   --- | ---